robertkirkman/sm64ex-bbb-doc/README.md

 3. Install yt-dlp, download the official Bad Apple!! video, convert it to grayscale raw bitmap video format, and play it using OpenGL (ES 2.0) backend in an SDL window:
 > [!NOTE]
 > For some reason, without intervention the audio is delayed by almost 1 second, so I manually offset the video to improve the experience.
-Also, the video is 30 FPS, so if you have a 60 hz screen, it will play at 2x speed, yes really, so you would need to change the settings in the first `ffmpeg` command a bit in order to match the framerate with the refresh rate.
+Also, by doing this, I am now using a codepath in a fork of FFmpeg that is not maintained upstream and will be removed, so it would be best for me to implement a video player for BBB from scratch.
 ```bash
 cd /mnt
 python3 -m pip install -U yt-dlp